-The per capita income in Fairland in 2010 was $24,944, which is upper middle income relative to Indiana, and middle income relative to the rest of the US.
-This equates to an annual income of $99,776 for a family of four.
+The per capita income in Fairland in 2018 was $24,398, which is middle income relative to Indiana, and lower middle income relative to the rest of the US.
+This equates to an annual income of $97,592 for a family of four.
 However, Fairland contains both very wealthy and poor people as well.

 The most common language spoken in Fairland is English.
-Other important languages spoken here include Spanish and French.
+Other important languages spoken here include Polish and Spanish.